 The COVID-19 pandemic has affected billions of people worldwide, having a further impact on people’s mental health.
 Very few people do have access to quality mental health services.
 In middle and low-income countries, three-fourths of people with mental, neurological, and substance use disorders receive no treatment for their condition.
 Moreover, humiliation, bias, punishing legislation, and human rights exploits are even widespread.

-Founded in 1992, World Mental Health Day 2021 will be observed on 10 October with the theme ‘Mental Health In An Unequal World’.
+Founded in 1992, World Mental Health Day 2023 will be observed on 10 October with the theme ‘Mental health is a universal human right.

 Who Organizes World Mental Health Day?